1946 Sugar Bowl

 The radio broadcast was carried by the ABC network.

 Background

 The undefeated Oklahoma A&M Aggies (later became Oklahoma State Cowboys) repeated as champions of the Missouri Valley Conference, and had won the previous year's Cotton Bowl.
 St. Mary's was a small independent from northern California that was making its second bowl appearance (1939 Cotton Bowl).
 The Gaels started the season 6–0 with notable wins over USC, California, and Nevada, before a loss to UCLA in the last game ending the unbeaten streak.
 Both teams were invited after Alabama (9–0) accepted the invitation to the Rose Bowl and undefeated Army continued their bowl abstinence.

-The final AP poll was released in early December: Oklahoma A&M was fifth and St. Mary's was seventh.

 Game summary

 The Gaels were small compared to the Aggies, being undersized by at least 15 lb to a team that averaged 203 lb and that had war veterans such as Jim Reynolds and Burt Cole.
 But St. Mary's scored first on a Herman Wedemeyer touchdown pass to Denis O'Connor.
 Bob Fenimore responded with a touchdown pass to Cecil Haskins, and Fenimore scored on a touchdown run later in the half.
 Wedemeyer contributed to the Gaels' final touchdown as he lateraled to guard Carl DeSalvo, who ran 20 yards for a touchdown.
 But the kick failed, making it only 14–13 at halftime.

 Fenimore and Reynolds added in touchdown runs in the second half as the lineman size started to make a difference, with St. Mary's four turnovers mattering more than Oklahoma A&M's.
 Joe Thomas caught a touchdown in the final five minutes to make the final score 33–13 as the Gaels were shut out in the second half, and the Cowboys won their second straight bowl game.
 Note: Denis O'Connor, St, Mary's QB also played both ways as did Wedemeyer and Fenimore, known as 60-Minute Men in the day.
 O'Connor on defense is tied for Sugar Bowl interceptions with three.